elunna/nerfhack-changelog/README.md

 ### Interface Changes
 * Created a new splash screen for the Windows build.
-* A detailed object and monster Pokedex is available in the in-game lookup (xNetHack/UnNetHack/HackEM)
+* A detailed object and monster Pokedex is available in the in-game lookup (xNetHack/UnNetHack)
   * Farlook any monster (press '//'), then press ':' to access the pokedex entry
   * You can also search for a monster or item: press '/' then '?', then type the name of the thing you want information on.
   * For item details, open your inventory and press the letter of the item for info.
-* The object lookup also works for artifacts (HackEM)
+* The object lookup also works for artifacts
 * Peaceful monsters are underlined [TTY and curses] (xNetHack)
 * Magic cancellation (MC) value is shown on the player's status line (EvilHack)
 * Skill caps and percentage towards next level is available in #enhance